A complete list of memory card speeds and their in-camera performance as well as some great recommendations for video.

 Unfortunately, counterfeit cards are still a problem and they pop up from time to time at different retailers.

 The best way to avoid counterfeit cards is to avoid buying cards off auction sites.
 Instead, always buy cards from trusted sources.
+But occasionally even trusted sources like Amazon will get overrun by counterfeit cards.

 If a memory card is a fake, usually it has a hacked controller which will tell you the card is bigger than it really.
 For example, you buy a 64GB card, you then put the card in your camera and it tells you it’s 64GB, but there is only actually 32GB of flash memory.
 You might shoot for months or weeks before breaking past 32GB, and when you do, the card will fail.